 2. Remove Personal Data

-If you’re getting rid of electronics — phones, laptops, smart TVs, or even printers — don’t skip this step.
+If you’re getting rid of electronics — phones, laptops, smart TVs, or printers — don’t skip this step.

 - Factory reset any device